-The Property consists of two parcels totaling approximately 10,841 SF (.25 acres) of land located at 2080 Washington Street, Roxbury (the "Proposed Project Site").
-The property is improved with the Owen Nawn Factory.
-Proposers are required to apply for both parcels, and restore and repurpose the Factory.
+The Property consists of two parcels totaling approximately 10,841 SF (.25 acres) of land located on Washington Street, Roxbury, approximately 90 feet from the intersection with Melnea Cass Boulevard, as shown below.
+The Property is improved with the Owen Nawn Factory (the "Building").
+Proposers are required to apply for both parcels that make up the Property, and must restore and repurpose the Building, and should include a build-out of the original foundation footprint.